 The final step after writing the employee handbook is to communicate it to all of your employees.

-The employee handbook is not legally required, but it's a nice-to-have for all Malaysian organisations.
+The employee handbook is not legally required in Malaysia.

 It helps to ensure that employees know what policies are in place and the value of their employment with you.